mobiletest2016/machine-learning-articles/articles/what-is-a-variational-autoencoder-vae.md

 Now imagine what happens when you feed dozens of samples (or, with the size of today's datasets, likely thousands or tens of thousands of samples) to the encoder.
 Given its learnt internals, it will produce a vector of means and standard deviations for each of them.

-Now imagine that for each vector, we draw the variables \[latex\]X\[/latex\] once, generating various points in the latent space.
+Now imagine that for each vector, we draw the variables $X$ once, generating various points in the latent space.
 But now imagine that we do so an infinite amount of times, but _without removing the earlier points_.
 What you'll get is an area in space that becomes entirely filled, with only the bounds unfilled.

 Why this happens is simple: the probability distributions that were encoded by the encoder overlap, and so do the points - especially when you don't stop sampling :-)